Poudry/E-shopAPI/README.md

 - OR
 - Run SQL scripts in DATA/WithDDL (Be Aware that this is easier and faster, but your Migrations will be inconsistent, and there can be problems with future migrations).
 3) Run E-shopAPI Project in your IDE.
 4) Swagger will be available on https://localhost:7287/swagger/

+### Future Commits and plans
+- add Automapper
+- add Fluent Validation
+- add more Unit tests
+- add Integration tests